 Customer care is a mixed bag.
 On one hand the support section of the site is excellent with detailed and clear FAQ’s.
 The help section is so good it does often answer your question before you need to contact support.
 Even the T’s and C’s are kept brief and presented in a font you don’t need to squint to be able to read.

-Conversely, there is no phone support available which isn't really good enough these days.
-Live chat and email are available 24/7, so if you desperately need to speak to someone you could open live chat and ask for someone to phone you.
-It's all very easy to access, though, with support links at the top and bottom of the screen.
+Conversely, there is no phone support available which is actually becoming more common, but I still feel the loss of it.
+Live chat and email are available 24/7 though, so if you desperately need to speak to someone you could open live chat and ask for someone to phone you.
+It might work.
+It’s all very easy to access, though, with support links at the top and bottom of the screen.

 There is an active social media account but it’s not really there for support, although it is active, and comments online tend to be positive and Prospect Hall can be seen to do their best when issues do come up.